dgroomes/calcite-playground/class-relationships/README.md

 * [ ] Assuming that the join is not optimized (or even if it is?), write a custom optimizer rule to optimize the join.
   I want to know the options for implementing joins where there isn't a join key but instead there is a direct pointer (object-to-object reference).
 Or maybe I'll realize that my question doesn't even make sense.
-* [ ] Custom adapter which is mostly just a port of ReflectiveSchema.
-I need support for statistics, but it would also be nice if it support record types.
+* [ ] IN PROGRESS Custom adapter which is mostly just a port of ReflectiveSchema.
+I need support for statistics, but it would also be nice if it supported record types.
+  * DONE "Scaffold by copy"
+  * Make it my own.
+Refactoring/restructuring to my liking.
+  * Support record types
+  * Support statistics